memehri/Regex_Calculator/README.md

+📌 Math Expression Evaluator

-Overview
+🚀 Overview

-This program takes a mathematical expression as a string, constructs a tree representation of the expression, and evaluates the result.
+This program processes a mathematical expression as a string, builds a tree representation of the expression, and evaluates the result efficiently.

-Supported Operations
+✨ Supported Operations

-The program supports the following operators:
+The program supports the following mathematical operators:

+Operator

+Description

++

-Addition (+)
+Addition

+-

-Subtraction (-)
+Subtraction

+*

-Multiplication (*)
+Multiplication

+/

-Division (/)
+Division

+^

-Exponentiation (^)
+Exponentiation

-Supported Functions
+🎯 Supported Functions

-The program also supports common mathematical functions:
+Additionally, the program supports several mathematical functions:

+Function

+Description

+sin(x)

-sin(x) - Sine function
+Sine function

+cos(x)

-cos(x) - Cosine function
+Cosine function

+tan(x)

-tan(x) - Tangent function
+Tangent function

+cot(x)

-cot(x) - Cotangent function
+Cotangent function

+log(x)

-log(x) - Logarithm (base 10)
+Logarithm (base 10)

+ln(x)

-ln(x) - Natural logarithm (base e)
+Natural logarithm (base e)

-How It Works
+🛠️ How It Works

-The program receives a mathematical expression in string format.
+The program takes a mathematical expression as input.

-It constructs a tree representation (Abstract Syntax Tree) of the expression.
+It constructs an Abstract Syntax Tree (AST) to represent the expression.

 The tree is evaluated recursively to compute the final result.

-Usage
+▶️ Usage

 Compile and run the program, then input a mathematical expression to evaluate it.

 system("cls");
 cout << "This program takes a string and calculates it." << endl;

-License
+📜 License

 This project is open-source.
 Feel free to use and modify it as needed.

+🌟 Star this repo if you find it useful! 🌟